andresangelini/andresangelini.github.io/_posts/2018-09-05-Using-an-SVG-stack-with-fragment-identifiers.md

+This is the final chapter about an alchemist's personal quest for **Making a Responsive Medieval Board With SVG Stacks**.
+You may read the chapters in any order you want but I would otherwise suggest you to do it in the proper order to get the full context of the project.

+## Chapters

+1. [Making a Responsive Medieval Board With SVG Stacks][ch-1]
+2. [Making an SVG Stretch][ch-2]
+3. [Inverting SVG Elements][ch-3]
+4. [Rotating SVG Elements][ch-4]
+5. [Clipping SVG Elements][ch-5]
+6. [Improving Organization With Defs][ch-6]
+7. [Namespacing][ch-7]
+8. [Styling an SVG][ch-8]
+9. [Using SVG patterns][ch-9]
+10. [Clipping SVG Elements With Complex Shapes][ch-10]
+11. [Using an SVG stack With Fragment Identifiers][ch-11]
+12. [Getting Sassy With The Board][ch-12]
+13. [When Sass Met BEM][ch-13]
+14. [Browser Support For SVG Stacks][ch-14]
+15. [Sass Mixins For SVG Stacks][ch-15]
+16. [Combining Modernizr Detects][ch-16]
+17. [Tiling With Sass][ch-17]
+18. [Error Handling in Sass][ch-18]

 ### Using an SVG stack with Fragment Identifiers.

-Up until now we have been using an inline SVG for each of the pieces belonging to our [medieval board].
+Up until now we have been using an inline SVG for each of the pieces belonging to our [medieval board][ch-10].
 However, one of our main [objectives] is to use just one SVG file for all our graphic needs to avoid unnecessary HTTP requests.
 Fortunatly, this can be easily done as explained over at [CSS-Tricks].
 We will be using this SVG as a `background-image` by separeting it into different layers.
 Each layer will consist of a `group` with an `id` assigned to it and will represent each of the individual pieces we have been building so far as individual SVGs.
 All of the layers will be hidden by default with `display: none` to only be displayed separatelly by targeting them with the `:target` selector and setting it to `display: inline` when they are used as a `background-image`.

 We will use the title plaque as an example to see how this works: